lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Interests Outside Academia

 I do actually have interests outside academia...
 I enjoy to be outside, going on hikes, bouldering, and being a volunteer firefighter.

+### Social Engagement
+- volunteer firefighter in Mannheim
+- co-organizing the <a href="https://wuman.de/wids/">Women in Data Science Event</a> in Mannheim
+- currently inactive sports coach